-Diesel power provides approximately two-thirds of the energy used to run the machinery on America's farms.
-Diesel also operates most of the heavy equipment used in construction, including building and repairing our homes, our offices, and America's roads and infrastructure.
-You'll also find that diesel technology is the primary engine technology used in the mining industry today.
+Diesel power provides two-thirds of the energy for machinery on America's farms.
+Diesel also powers most of the heavy equipment used in construction.

 New 2011 Clean Diesel Technology for Farm and Construction Equipment: Tier 4 is Here